Secure & Confidential

 Workers Compensation in Hawaii

-This guide breaks down how workers’ compensation works in Hawaii, the steps to take after an injury, and how an attorney can help you protect your rights every step of the way.
+This guide breaks down workers’ compensation in Hawaii, the steps you should take after an injury, and how legal representation can protect your rights.

 Workers Compensation Statistics in Hawaii

-Injuries and illnesses on the job are a serious concern for Hawaii’s workforce.
-In 2023, private-sector employers in the state reported approximately 7,200 nonfatal workplace injuries and illnesses, resulting in an incidence rate of 2.8 cases per 100 full-time employees—higher than the national average of 2.4.
+Workplace injuries are a reality for many Hawaii workers.
+In 2023, private-sector employers reported approximately 7,800 nonfatal workplace injuries and illnesses, with an incidence rate of 2.9 cases per 100 full-time employees—slightly above the national average.

 How Does Workers Comp Work in Hawaii?